 There are generally three grades or types of asphalt shingles to choose from.
 These are:

-- 3-Tab Shingles are the most popular shingles on the market today.
-These are basic shingles that are comprised of 3 tabs and have been a centerpiece of roofing industry for many years.
+3-Tab Shingles are the most popular shingles on the market today.
+These are basic shingles that are comprised of 3 tabs and have been a centerpiece of the roofing industry for many years.

 Metal Roofing Materials